2012 NBA playoffs: (1) Chicago Bulls vs. (8) Philadelphia 76ers

 The Bulls came into the playoffs as the first overall seed for the second straight year.
 The 76ers, meanwhile, came into the playoffs as the team with the worst record in the playoffs.
 The Bulls made quick work of the 76ers, winning Game 1.
 However, with the Bulls leading by 12 with 1:20 to go in the fourth, Derrick Rose tore his ACL and he was ruled out for the playoffs, putting the Bulls championship hopes in serious jeopardy.
 The 76ers took the next three games to put the Bulls on the brink of elimination.
 In Game 3, Joakim Noah was injured when he stepped on Andre Iguodala's foot, ruling him out for the next two games.
 The Bulls staved off elimination by winning Game 5 at home.
 In Game 6, with the Bulls up 1 with 7 seconds to go, Ömer Aşık missed two crucial free-throws.
 Iguodala managed to rebound the ball and sprinted to the other side of the court.
 He got fouled by Aşık while going for a shot.
 Iguodala gave the 76ers the lead by making the free-throws.
-The Bulls, who were out of timeouts, had one last chance to force a Game 7 but C. J. Watson's halfcourt heave bounced off the back of the rim, giving the 76ers the series.
-They advanced to the semifinals for the first time since 2003.
+The Bulls, who were out of timeouts, had one last chance to force a Game 7 but C. J. Watson's halfcourt heave bounced off the back of the rim, giving the 76ers their first playoff series win since 2003.
 The Bulls, meanwhile, became the fifth first-seeded team to be upset by the eighth-seed.